 be useful for those who have trouble reading and manipulating DXF files.

-Please note that these files are placed here free of charge for the benefit of the scale model community, and would request that they not be
+Please note that these files are placed here free of charge for the benefit of the scale model community so please don't use them for commercial purposes.

 Back to home page